irin-b/Capstone_Screening_Mammography_Breast_Cancer_Detection/README.md

 Feel free to explore the  Jupyter notebooks in the notebook folder to see how these modules can be used in model development!

-Note: PCA and NMF trained on 512 x 512 and 1024 x 1024 images are too larget to be stored in the repository.
+Note: PCA and NMF trained on 512 x 512 and 1024 x 1024 images are too large to be stored in the repository.
 They are available [here](https://drive.google.com/drive/folders/17bDPY74nv2s0e1BCvJQh0ECKpZYZR3Az?usp=sharing).

 P.S.
 This project was not successful.
 If you would like to learn more about why, [here](https://drive.google.com/file/d/1oSDM29Z2ETLBEibrpd0sdwnkEKNsNaRJ/view?usp=share_link) is the full report.